Education

 Conference talks at re:Invent, QCon, GOTO, NDC, O'Reilly, from Silicon Valley to Japan

-Combined reach across LinkedIn, newsletters and podcast platforms
+Combined reach across LinkedIn, X, YouTube, newsletters, and podcast platforms

 Years of experience spanning startups, scale-ups and global enterprises